-The Brandenburg Gate completes the trio of iconic symbols of the Cold War, background of an image that has been around the world and a bulwark of divided Berlin.
+The Brandenburg Gate completes the trio of iconic symbols of the Cold War, the background of an image that has been around the world, and a bulwark of divided Berlin.

 For a long time, only the Emperor and his family were able to cross the central arch of the Brandenburg Gate (Brandenburger Tor) in Berlin.
 This ban suggests the symbolic value that this gate has always had for the Germans.
 In practice, since its construction, the Brandenburg Gate has been a witness and protagonist of the most important events in German history.
 They are almost always tragic events, rarely joyous.

 Like many other “triumphal arches”, even the Brandenburg Gate was built as a symbol of the glory of the German nation.
 The architect Langhans was inspired by the temples of Athens: the door was, symbolically, to let in Berlin the wind of democracy.
 Upon the Gate was placed a chariot representing the goddess of victory with four horses.
 The work was so pleased to Napoleon who, when in 1807 conquered Prussia, appropriated it, and brought it as a trophy in France.
 Only in 1814, with the defeat of the French Emperor, the Quadriga was placed back there.

 Germany’s history has passed through the Brandenburg Gate

 The Quadriga atop the Brandenburg Gate was to be called “Chariot of Peace” but, in fact, the door has always been a symbol associated with the wars and militarism.
 In 1933, after his rise to power, Hitler organized a candlelight vigil there transforming the port into an exclusive place of the Nazis.
 When Berlin was liberated by the Soviet Red Army, the flag with the hammer and sickle remained hoisted there until 1953 when doused by a demonstration of the Russian workers.